BarbourLab/lussac/docs/source/modules.rst

 				"align": true,  // Can be set to 'false' if you already used the 'align_units' module.
 				"delta_time": 0.3,  // Window (in ms) to consider coincident spikes.
 				"duplicate_threshold": 0.7,  // If coincidence >= 70%, consider the units redundant.
-				"remove_strategy": "highest_amplitude",  // Keep the unit with the highest amplitude.
+				"remove_strategy": "highest_amplitude"  // Keep the unit with the highest amplitude.
 			}
 		}
 	}